-The Trustees, with guidance from Kerr Henderson (Consultants and Actuaries) Limited, have chosen to invest in open-ended pooled funds.
-For these funds, the Trustees' policy is to enter arrangements with no fixed end date.
-However, the Trustees will seek to enter arrangements where it has the power to terminate these in line with the liquidity of the underlying assets and as agreed in the mandate.
-The Fund's open ended investments are weekly dealt (and for the property fund, monthly dealt).
+The Trustees, with guidance from their Investment Adviser, have chosen to invest in pooled funds.
+For open-ended pooled funds, the Trustees' policy is to enter arrangements with no fixed end date.
+However, in this case the Trustees will seek to enter arrangements where it has the power to terminate these in line with the liquidity of the underlying assets and as agreed in the mandate.
+The Fund's open-ended investments are weekly dealt.
 The Trustees will determine whether to terminate such arrangements on an ongoing basis through its regular monitoring of the Investment Manager's performance against objectives.
 The Trustees may also elect to terminate the arrangement with the Investment Manager when performing ongoing reviews of the suitability of the Fund's asset allocation over time.

-Non-financial matters (i.e. the views of the members and beneficiaries including (but not limited to) their ethical views in relation to social and environmental impact and present and future quality of life of the members and beneficiaries of the Scheme) are not taken directly into account in the selection, retention and realisation of investments.
+Non-financial matters (i.e., the views of the members and beneficiaries including (but not limited to) their ethical views in relation to social and environmental impact and present and future quality of life of the members and beneficiaries of the Fund) are not taken directly into account in the selection, retention and realisation of investments.